ArieKnoester/top-movies-exercise/README.md

 ## Description:
 Another Python course exercise building on concepts covered in previous exercises.
 This a 'Top 10 Movies' website which allows the user to add, delete, and update movie 'ratings' and 'reviews'. 'styles.css' was provided by the course as was some starting code (See Initial commit).
+Data for movies come from The Movie Database's api (https://themoviedb.com)

 Key modules:
 - Flask (and Jinja templating)